 Again, if you are interested in joining our Homeschool Den Newsletter, feel free to subscribe here.
 It’s a great way to hear about our latest packets and to learn about many of the hundreds of printables & other materials we have tucked away on the blog!

 P.S.
-Don’t forget the new Clouds, Winds, Weather Packet is currently free (and comes with the Natural Disasters Packet as well).
+Don’t forget to check out the new Clouds, Winds, Weather Packet.
+It comes with the Natural Disasters Packet as well).
 My daughter is finishing up the documentary series Raging Planet and has really enjoyed that unit!